ggaru/Python-a-100-days-of-code-/README.md

 # Python-a-100-days-of-code-
-Python exercises by the course A 100 days of code in Udemy, by dr. Angela Yu
+Python exercises of the course A 100 days of code in Udemy, by dr. Angela Yu